BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 Three CWT balance machines under one roof is a rare sight.

 Our crew wrapping up for the day.
 Pardon the mess.

-Our Procomp bbc heads are used on many of bbc engines.
+Our Procomp bbc heads are used on many of our bbc engines.

 PC aluminum heads with 300cc runners, 119cc combustion chambers, 2.250/1.88 stainless PBM valves, 1.46 diameter Melling dual roller springs.
 These cyl. heads are made by Procomp.
 We use our own hardware and do our own assembly.